Skip to main content

 Warning: it is not recommended changing an existing VM's firmware type from BIOS to UEFI.

-Enable Secure Boot for an Existing UEFI VM in XO
+Enable Secure Boot for an Existing UEFI VM in Xen Orchestra

 2. Go to the Advanced tab of the VM and click the Secure boot toggle to enable Secure Boot.